jaredcohe/coinmarketcap/README.md

 # coinmarketcap
-Updating crypto prices with Coinmarketcap API, Google Sheets, and Google Scripts
+How To Get Current Crypto Prices into a Google Sheet Using Google Scripts and the Coinmarketcap API